 Progress in plasma confinement performance compared to that of other advanced technologies.

-"We walked in there with clear minds and came out with a whole lot of crazy ideas," says Timothy Watson, Chief Technical Assistant to the Head of the Civil Construction and Site Support Department, recalling the two day Value Engineering workshop that took place at the beginning of September in Aix-en-Provence and which had one clearly defined goal: to look at potential cost savings for the ITER buildings.
+"We walked in there with clear minds and came out with a whole lot of crazy ideas," says Timothy Watson, Chief Technical Assistant to the Head of the Civil Construction & Site Support Department, recalling the two-day value engineering workshop that took place at the beginning of September in Aix-en-Provence and that had one clearly defined goal: to look at potential cost savings for the ITER buildings.
 "Even building ITER on the moon would have been a permissible suggestion if it could result in cost savings."
 So, being creative was one challenge, doing so before the design of the buildings is frozen was another.

-The "initial speculation list" that came out as a result of the two day brain storming workshop is indeed long, with more than 51 recommendations.
+The "initial speculation list" that came out as a result of the two-day brainstorming workshop is indeed long, with more than 51 recommendations.
 But they may not be as crazy as you would expect after Watson's introduction.
-Focusing on the three major components that make up approximately 80% of the total project cost - Tokamak, Hot Cell and Assembly Hall - seven of these 51 proposals were selected and recommended for further evaluation.
+Focusing on the three major buildings that make up approximately 80 percent of the total construction cost—the Tokamak Complex, Hot Cell Facility, and Assembly Hall—seven of these 51 proposals were selected and recommended for further evaluation.

 Proposal number one, for example, is to investigate whether the diagnostic building needs to be constructed on seismic pads like the Tokamak and tritium buildings.
 Another proposal is for an alternative design for ITER's bioshield: can it be manufactured as "moveable concrete blocks" supported by a prefabricated steel frame structure rather than by "cast in place" solid concrete?
 As in the previous example, the advantage here would be a more flexible construction method and a shorter construction time.
 Also, with this approach, the bioshield installation could be deferred to a later date.

-Another proposal is to investigate the space allocation for the 60 meters high assembly hall.
-"Here again, a lot of concrete could be transferred into a steel structure", Tim Watson says.
-"Instead of the whole building supporting the huge bridge cranes, why not consider gantry cranes for the Tokamak and the Assembly building?
+Another proposal is to investigate the space allocation for the 60-metre-high Assembly Hall.
+"Here again, a lot of concrete could be transferred into a steel structure," Tim Watson says.
+"Instead of the whole building supporting the huge bridge cranes, why not consider gantry cranes for the Tokamak and the Assembly buildings?

-A first estimate of the cost reductions stemming from these recommendations ranges from 94 to 104 Million Euro.
-In order to confirm the figures, Civil Engineering is in the process of seeking external technical assistance to review the outcomes of the Value Engineering in detail and to prepare a first schedule and resource plan on how to proceed with the proposals on the table.
-"One month later, we will hopefully bring in a larger team to develop the alternative designs", Watson explains.
+A first estimate of the cost reductions stemming from these recommendations ranges from EUR 94 to 104 million.
+In order to confirm the figures, Civil Engineering is in the process of seeking external technical assistance to review the outcomes of the value engineering exercise in detail and to prepare a first schedule and resource plan on how to proceed with the proposals on the table.
+"One month later, we will hopefully bring in a larger team to develop the alternative designs," Watson explains.
 "The time to do this is limited as we have to freeze the design of the buildings to meet the deadline for the Architect-Engineer Procurement Arrangement signature in March 2009."